borisrepl/boris/README.md

 </a>

 You basically just add some funds to your Flattr account, then Flattr this project and anything else you want to distribute those funds over.
+I receive whatever share of funds you gave me at the end of the month.

-You rock!
+Hey, by the way, **you rock!**